hiteshchoudhary/apihub/CONTRIBUTING_FRONTEND.md

 Click [here](https://github.com/hiteshchoudhary/apihub/blob/main/CONTRIBUTING.md) for detailed contribution guide on submitting a PR.

 Thank you for your contribution to FreeAPI!
 Your dedication helps make our APIs more accessible and valuable to the community.
-If you have any questions or need assistance, feel free to reach out to our [community forum](https://exampleforum.com).
+If you have any questions or need assistance, feel free to reach out to our [Discord](https://discord.gg/uuGBkhX8Yp).

 ## 🌟 Featured Projects Opportunity on FreeAPI <a name="featured-projects"></a>